doiim/tikua/README.md

 #### `executeVoucher`

-Executes a voucher on the Cartesi DApp, simulating the transaction and then writing it to the blockchain if successful.
-This function is crucial for processing vouchers, which are essentially tasks or commands that have been issued to the DApp.
+Executes a voucher on the Cartesi DApp by simulating the transaction and writing it to the blockchain upon success.
+This function is essential for processing vouchers, which are tasks or commands issued to the DApp.

 - `voucher: VoucherDecoded`: The voucher object to be executed.
 It must include the destination address, the payload data, and the proof of validity.